After years of soul-searching and months of counseling, you’ve made the difficult decision to end your marriage.

 - "We’re putting our children’s needs first.
 We want to decide together what’s best for them as parents.
 Not against each other as litigants."

 - "We want to make sure each of us is actively involved in their lives and has as much parenting time with them as possible."

 - "We want to work together to resolve child support and make sure they don’t become the economic victims of our divorce."

-Step 5 of how to amicably divorce: Work through the terms of your settlement in an environment of mutual respect and dignity.
+Step 5 of how to amicably divorce: Work through the terms of your settlement in an environment of mutual respect and dignity - out of court.

-The opposite of amicable divorce happens when lawyers are involved.
+The opposite of amicable divorce happens when a couple involves lawyers.

 Involving lawyers in your divorce is like throwing gasoline on a fire.
 Not a great idea unless you want to burn everything to the ground.

-Divorce lawyer make your divorce proceedings confrontational, antagonistic and downright hostile.
+Divorce lawyers can make your divorce proceedings confrontational, antagonistic and downright hostile.

 One minute, you and your spouse are getting along reasonably well and keeping things civil for the sake of your kids.
 Then, each of you hires a divorce lawyer and the next minute, you're mortal enemies vowing to fight each other to the bitter end.

 Dragging you, your spouse and your kids through the mud until your reputations are destroyed.